Newsletter: April 2017

 - Around the World and Web.
 Announcements, events, and interesting reads from beyond the SWG.

-Our first challenge under this new format, Taboo, was a huge success and many fascinating stories were written.
-The topic of the current challenge is Revolution: participants receive a quotation, artwork, speech or song concerned with protest and revolution.
-If you want to take part, you can comment on our LiveJournal or Dreamwidth, send our Tumble an ask or email us to receive a prompt.
-Participation stamps are available for both creators and reviewers.
-To be eligible for this month's stamp as a creator, you must post your response to the SWG archive no later than March 10, 2017.
+To be eligible for this month's stamp as a creator, you must post your response to the SWG archive no later than April 14, 2017.
 Review challenges never expire; however, we ask that you email us if you need a reviewer stamp for a challenge that is more than two months old.

 Want more challenges?

 Check out our complete challenge listing for more than three years' worth of challenges to inspire your writing!

 Have an idea for a challenge?
 Some of our most popular challenges have been created by you, the members of SWG!
 If you have a plotbunny gnawing at your ankle, a favorite quote, or a favorite character that you think might inspire others as well, please send an email to email@example.com and we'll try to include your challenge in our next newsletter!

 Three more members have joined the Silmarillion Writers' Guild during this month of March.
 We give a warm welcome to Baileyboybee, aimzus, and ThePioden!